 Salt licks are a common supplement provided to rabbits, but many rabbit owners are unsure if they are beneficial for their furry friends.

-In this post, I wanted to gather some information and check in with the experts to see if there is a role for salt in a rabbit’s diet.
-I will explore the benefits and risks of providing a salt lick, and how to ensure that your rabbit is consuming the appropriate amount of salt.
-I’ll also look into the difference between using a salt lick block and loose salt, and which option may be best for your rabbit.
+In this post, I discuss the role for salt in a rabbit’s diet.
+I will explore the benefits and risks of providing a salt lick, and how to ensure that your rabbit is consuming the appropriate amount of sodium.
+I’ll also look into the difference between using a salt lick block, loose salt or providing no additional sodium supplementation, and which option may be best for your rabbit.

 Whether you are a new rabbit owner or have been providing salt licks to your rabbit for years, there should be some valuable information in this post that will help keep your rabbit’s salt quota at a safe level.